 In 2018, leaders and representatives of Pakistani unions and labor organizations agreed that the health and safety situation in Pakistan is similar to Bangladesh’s predicament before the advent of the Accord in 2013, and that a Pakistani version of the Accord was needed.
 They developed a declaration in 2019 to push for a legally binding Pakistan Accord on Health and Safety based on the Bangladesh Accord.
 Two years later, at the CCC media briefing, Kahlid Mahmood, Director of the Labour Education Foundation, Pakistan, stated, “We are ready and willing to talk to the International Accord, the government of Pakistan, the employers in Pakistan, to create an environment to discuss together how we can work together to have a Pakistan Accord for the textile and garment sector.”

-“But in general, the Accord can only work in those factories, and regarding issues of transparency, if a brand doesn’t know that a certain factory is subcontracting — it should put in the effort to know — but if it doesn’t, or if it chooses not to know and not to report to the Accord, there will be no Accord coverage there.”
+And yet, transparency remains a key issue for brands working with Pakistan’s textile and apparel industries.
+“As soon as brands sign the Accord,” says Miedema, “they have to be transparent at least towards the Accord secretariat about what factories they produce in.
+All those factories will be covered by the Accord.
+Of course, if a brand doesn’t know that a certain factory is subcontracting — it should put in the effort to know — but if it doesn’t, or if it chooses not to know and not to report to the Accord, there will be no Accord coverage there.”

 “I fear that workers will often be in that situation and that is very problematic.
 Nevertheless, it might help to have a complaint mechanism, not only to save lives, but if [a worker] can prove through a complaint mechanism that they are producing for a certain brand that is an Accord brand, it might be that a complaint mechanism can actually step in and mediate with that brand.
 There might be options open—but this is all speculation because we don’t know what an Accord [will look like in Pakistan].
 It can’t look the same in every country.
 We’ve known that from the beginning; there are national differences.”

-As of September 22, 126 brands and retailers have signed the International Accord, according to the CCC brand tracker.
+As of October 29, 148 brands and retailers have signed the International Accord, according to the CCC brand tracker.
 “I think everyone can check the brand tracker,” says Miedema, “and call any brand out, because it’s updated every day.
-If brands are not there, they haven’t been in the process of signing.
+If brands are not there, they haven’t signed.
 Feel free to call them out.”